Best Vegan Sources of Fat

 A well-planned vegan diet can provide you with the adequate amount of calories, protein and overall nutrients for a healthy lifestyle.
 Vegan sources of fat aren’t just processed chips and snacks – This post is about the healthy, plant-based souces of fat for vegans.

-When planning for a vegan diet and hitting all your macros, you want to ensure you’re also getting your healthy fats.
+When planning for a vegan diet and hitting all your macros, you want to ensure you’re also getting your healthy (vegan ) fats.
 Like any diet, balance can be in reference to an array of things.

 Vegan diets in general are much lower in fat from the void of animal products such as meat and dairy.
 It is important the modern vegan is well educated on how much fat they should be consuming daily; Here are some staple, good sources of fat for vegans.

-Our list of plant-based high fat foods
+Our list of naturally vegan fatty foods

 These range from general vegan fat sources to those containing omegas and such.